ICANN Nominating Committee Background Information and Code of Conduct 2019

-- NomCom members must avoid behavior that would bring the Committee into disrepute or undermine the integrity of the process by which the Committee makes its selections.
+- NomCom members must avoid behavior that would bring the Committee into disrepute or undermine or interfere with deliberations or the integrity of the process by which the Committee makes its selections or decisions.

 - NomCom members will safeguard all internal NomCom communications concerning the candidates and treat them as private, confidential, and for the use of immediate Committee members and NomCom staff only, without exception.

 - NomCom members will not disclose outside of the Committee any of the discussions, deliberations, communications, records, and notes about the candidates.
 Further, NomCom members will not disclose outside of the Committee the identities of the candidates under consideration by NomCom, unless NomCom as a whole has decided to do so and the explicit consent of the candidate(s) in question has been obtained.

 - When using electronic means for origination, transmission, and storage of committee materials, NomCom members will take special security steps to safeguard the confidentiality and data integrity of such materials.
 These include but are not limited to: (a) maintaining personal control over all computers used in connection with NomCom work, (b) notifying the NomCom Chair in the event of any compromise or suspected compromise of committee materials, or if the compromise or suspected compromise relates to the NomCom Chair, notifying such person as may be designated by the NomCom to receive such notification, (c) complying with national law provisions affecting Personal Data.

 - NomCom members shall destroy all confidential materials related to the work of the Committee, when the work of the Committee has ended or when no longer serving on the NomCom.

 Agreement to Observe Nominating Committee Code of Conduct